ikalwani/SpotiCry/README.md

 # SpotiCry
-SpotiCry: An emotional tracking web app inspired by Spotify's year-in-review feature, focusing on logging and visualizing crying episodes.

-# SpotiCry

 SpotiCry is an emotional tracking web application that focuses on logging and analyzing crying episodes.
 Inspired by Spotify's year-in-review feature, it provides users with personalized reports and visualizations of their emotional patterns.